Station Assembly, Practice, and Safety (Part One)

 Real-Life Scenario:

 It’s like turning up the volume on a phone call when the connection is weak so you can hear the other person clearly.
-The IF amplifier increases the signal strength before it’s processed by the product detector.
+The RF amplifier increases the signal strength before it’s processed by the product detector.

 Key Takeaways: